Sweet and Savoury Pursuits

 Steps Overview

-1. Combine the maple syrup, oil, cinnamon, ginger, nutmeg, salt and cayenne.
-Whisk together and add the walnuts, tossing the walnuts well to coat them with the syrupy spice mixture.
+1. In a bowl, combine the maple syrup, oil, cinnamon, ginger, nutmeg, salt and cayenne and whisk the spice mixture together.

-3. Remove walnuts from the oven and let cool completely on the baking sheet.
+2. Remove the golden brown walnuts from the oven and let cool completely on the baking tray.

 Storage Instructions